Earn Your Qualitative EdD in Organizational Leadership Online

 Study and develop strategic approaches to organizational change

 Develop a leadership style and communications strategies to work with a diverse population

 Evaluate organizational structures to determine a path to success

-Learners in the doctorate of organizational leadership degree program work in Doctoral Residencies and dissertation milestones.
+Learners in the doctorate of organizational leadership and development degree emphasis program participate in Doctoral Residencies and work through dissertation milestones.
 They apply the work they do in the program to research and practice.
 To complete the program, you must write and defend a dissertation.

-Graduates of the Doctor of Education in organizational leadership program study both for-profit and nonprofit organizational structures.
+Graduates of the Doctor of Education (EdD) in organizational leadership online program study both for-profit and nonprofit organizational structures.
 They explore how culture, change, communications, diversity and strategy impact the success of organizations.

-Corporate social responsibility, ethical decision-making, and the evolution of leadership theories are at the core of this online doctorate in organizational leadership apply what they have studied and practiced to traditional structures to determine how to sustain program.
-Graduates learn to and grow the best aspects of an organization.
+Corporate social responsibility, ethical decision-making, and the evolution of leadership theories are at the core of this online EdD in organizational leadership qualitative program.
+Graduates learn to apply what they have studied and practiced to traditional structures to determine how to sustain and grow the best aspects of an organization.

-The doctorate in organizational development program covers many topics relevant to top-notch leadership including:
+The doctorate in organizational leadership and development emphasis program covers many topics relevant to top-notch leadership including: